Pandocomatic

 ...

-Setting up templates by extending other smaller templates makes for a modular setup.
-If you share your templates with someone else, they only have to change the author
+modular setup.
+If you share your templates with someone else, they only

-template in one place to use their own names on all their documents while using your templates.
+own names on all their documents while using your templates.

 See the Section on extending pandocomatic templates for more information about this extension mechanism.